 What Is A Pop-Up Library?

 The phrase ‘pop-up library’ covers a lot of ground.
 Many of us are familiar with the highly successful “Little Free Library” that allows libraries and other organizations to set up unmanned mini lending libraries in different areas of the community that anyone can make use of.
-Traditional bookmobiles still exist and who can forget the inspiring “Biblioburro” begun by Luis Soriano in Columbia?
+Traditional bookmobiles still exist and who can forget the inspiring “Biblioburro” begun by Luis Soriano in Colombia?
 But you don’t need to go quite that far to stage your own successful pop-up library.
 What really makes a successful pop-up is finding a way to make that personal connection between librarian and patron.
 If all you have are a folding table, a chair, and a librarian willing to spend time spreading the library’s message you have everything you need.

 What Does a Pop-Up Librarian Need to Do?